 Sharing between the MSS and IMT operating in the frequency band 7 125-8 400 MHz

 This Attachment contains a sharing study of the mobile satellite service (MSS) and IMT operating in the frequency band 7 125-8 400 MHz.
-The technical characteristics of IMT are provided in Annex 4.15 to Document 5D/563.
+The technical characteristics of IMT are provided in Document 5D/TEMP/361.
 The MSS characteristics are provided in Document 5D/596, reply liaison statement to Working Party (WP) 5D, Technical information to support studies under WRC-27 agenda item 1.7.

 A1 Technical/operational characteristics of IMT systems modelled for the frequency band 7 125-8 400 MHz